 There is research to support that organizations need robust sustainable support to make lasting progress, and in order to build a diverse and effective nonprofit sector in the Triangle, nonprofit leadership should be representative of the communities served.
 The nonprofit sector is experiencing growing retirement rates of leadership in transition, as well as a racial leadership gap within higher levels of organizational management.

 We also believe that it is imperative that both funders and nonprofits understand and consider the full cost of funding organizations.
-Data shows that organizations, no matter how well managed, frequently lack the resources to cover the full cost of running their organizations, including adequate pay of all employees.
+Data shows that organizations, no matter how well managed, frequently lack the resources to cover the full cost of running them, including adequate pay for all employees.

 Triangle Capacity-Building Network

 One of the ways the Foundation is working to build a stronger sector is by participating in the Triangle Capacity-Building Network.

 The Network is comprised of a growing collection of local funders, focused on disrupting the status quo, changing the narrative, and doing things differently in the nonprofit sector and the community it serves.
 Since its creation in 2014, we have commissioned research, engaged nonprofits in conversations about capacity building, and built a strategic direction with a desired outcome of creating strong nonprofits in the Triangle region of North Carolina.

 Featured Story: Moving Nonprofit Leaders Forward